.45 ACP Ammo

 Reason Two

-The second reason to use the same bullet weight for both purposes is sight adjustment.
-A 230-grain bullet should, within reason, strike the target roughly in the same spot as another similarly-loaded 230-grain bullet, regardless of type.
-Notice I said “similarly loaded”.
-If one 230-grain bullet clocks 820 fps and the other over 900 fps, the point of impact most probably will be different, at least by a little.
-Now, if your gun has an adjustable rear sight, you are good to go as long as you keep the sight set for your carry load — don’t bump it back and forth, just leave it set.
-If your practice load hits “two inches down and three right” from where your carry load prints, it really doesn’t matter if what you’re honestly trying to do is practice self-defense skills with self-defense ammo.
+The second reason for using the same bullet weight for both practice and carry ammo is related to sight adjustment.
+Ideally, a 230-grain bullet should impact the target in roughly the same spot as another similarly-loaded 230-grain bullet, regardless of type.
+However, if one 230-grain bullet travels at 820 fps and another at over 900 fps, the point of impact will likely differ, even if only slightly.
+If your firearm has an adjustable rear sight, you can set it for your carry load and leave it unchanged.
+In this case, any variance in impact between practice and carry loads will be less of a concern.
+If your practice ammo hits “two inches down and three inches right” from where your carry ammo prints, it won’t matter much if you are focusing on practicing self-defense skills with your carry ammo.

 Bullets Hit Lower On The Target — Why?

-Most of the time self-defense loads are loaded hotter than the plain-jane FMJ loads, even to the point of bearing the description of being +P. What typically happens to those bullets that are pushed out of the pistol’s barrel at a greater speed than your practice load?
-They will usually strike lower on the target.
-Why?
-It’s because the faster bullet exits the barrel before that barrel has had the time to rise in recoil as far as it might when shooting a slower load.
+Self-defense loads are often loaded hotter than standard FMJ ammo, sometimes even labeled as +P. When bullets are fired at higher speeds, they typically strike lower on the target.
+This happens because the faster bullet exits the barrel before the barrel has a chance to rise significantly in recoil, compared to a slower load.
 Is this a major concern?
-Not if you understand what’s going on and have your sights properly adjusted for your carry load.
-What will most often happen is that your practice load will hit a bit higher than your carry load on the target.
+No if you understand the dynamics and have your sights properly adjusted for your carry load.
+Typically, your practice ammo will hit slightly higher on the target compared to your carry ammo.

 +P Ammunition